pip-services/pip-services-docs/content/en/golang/nats/queues/nats_abstract_message_queue.md

 ### Methods

 #### Abandon
-Returnes a message into the queue and makes it available for all subscribers to receive it again.
+Returns a message into the queue and makes it available for all subscribers to receive it again.
-This method is usually used to return a message which could not be processed at the moment to repeat the attempt.
-Messages that cause unrecoverable errors shall be removed permanently or/and send to dead letter queue.
+This method is usually used to return a message which could not be processed at the moment,
+to repeat the attempt.
+Messages that cause unrecoverable errors shall be removed permanently or/and send to the dead letter queue.

 - Important: This method is not supported by NATS.

 > (c [*NatsAbstractMessageQueue]()) Abandon(message [*MessageEnvelope](../../../messaging/queues/message_envelope)) (err error)

 - **message**: [*MessageEnvelope](../../../messaging/queues/message_envelope) - message to return.
-- **returns**: (err error) - error or nil no errors occured.
+- **returns**: (err error) - error or nil if no errors occurred.

 #### Clear
 Clears a component's state.